How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Submit FDA 510(k) or CE

-Average FDA 510(k) clearance timeline: 3-12 months.
-CE under MDR: 6-18 months via Notified Body.
-Budget: $150K-$500K per regulatory filing.
+Average FDA 510(k) clearance timeline: over a flexible duration.
+CE under MDR: over a flexible duration via Notified Body.
+Budget: scope tailored per regulatory filing.

 Apply to WeCcelerate-Leumit